 In certain situations, I feel the need to repeat a mantra to myself to stay in the right mindset.
-I’m going to go over three of my favorites and talk about how/why I came up with them.
+I’m going to go over three of my favorite mantras for mindfulness, patience, and peace; and how I came up with them.

 - I am patient, I am calm.

 - Just be here now, you can do this.

 - I have no expectations because the future is unknown.